Tarun-developer/completeopenpgp/README.md

 Signature verification for RSA and EdDSA
 RSA signing and verification
 Example Test File
-Below is an example test case for key generation and encryption, which checks the functionality for RSA, EdDSA, and signing:
+Here’s an example test case for key generation and encryption:

 php
 Copy code